TensorSocket: Shared Data Loading for Deep Learning Training

 Since the \tensorsockets producer acts as a server producing data for the consumers, we also need to account for consumers that connect at different times.
-Once an epoch has already started, any new consumers lack behind and have to wait for the next epoch to start training.
+Once an epoch has already started, any new consumers fall behind and have to wait for the next epoch to start training.
 We introduce a leniency measure called rubberbanding to provide a window for consumers to join training.
-If a consumer joins before 2\% of the dataset has been iterated on in an epoch, the producer will halt all other consumers to let that consumer synchronize and join training.
-The percentage of dataset that serves as the cutoff point can be configured.
+If a consumer joins before 2\% of the dataset has been iterated on in an epoch, the producer will halt all other consumers to let that consumer synchronize.
+The percentage of the dataset that serves as the cutoff point is configurable.
 We found that rubberbanding is an effective method for allowing users to spawn multiple consumers without fear of them not joining fast enough.